E. N. Rammohan: Career

 Post-retirement, he was advisor to the Governor of Manipur from June 2001 to March 2002.
-He advised the government in various capacities on counter-insurgency and border management issues.
+He advised the government of Manipur in various capacities on counter-insurgency and border management issues.
 In 2010 he was appointed by the Union Home Ministry to investigate the events leading to the attack and killing of 76 CRPF jawans in Dantewada.
 His report submitted to the Union Home Ministry has not been made public.
 He also traveled with a fact-finding mission of civil society organisations to Gujarat in the aftermath of the Godhra Riots.

 He wrote numerous articles and research papers on border management and counter-insurgency and spoke extensively at seminars and symposiums.
 He was outspoken in his views about the root causes of insurgency and how it could not have only a police or military solution.
 He spoke strongly in favor of the Fifth Schedule of the Indian Constitution that protects the rights of tribal people in India.
 He believed the denial of land rights and non-implementation of land-ceiling laws was one of the root causes of insurgency.
 Another reason he mentioned was the exploitation of tribal people, when it came to accessing forest produce or mineral rights to their land.